The signs of emotional abuse in a toxic relationship

 By understanding the signs of emotional abuse, you can take the first crucial steps toward healing, setting boundaries, and building healthy relationships in the future.

-By raising emotional abuse awareness I am hopeful of helping people who find themselves in these difficult relationships from further harm and promoting the well-being of many people.
+By raising awareness, I hope to protect people who find themselves in these abusive relationships from further harm and promote the well-being of many people.

 Defining Emotional Abuse